picmac/treazrisland/docs/operators/runbook.md

     2. Update the backend deployment to read the new token (swap `POSTMARK_SERVER_TOKEN` to the staged value).
     3. Trigger a password reset to confirm delivery, then revoke the previous token in Postmark.
   - Update the `POSTMARK_FROM_EMAIL` sender signature only after verifying the new domain.
 Deploy the change and perform a live test before decommissioning the old sender.

+## 7. Account security & MFA onboarding

+- Set sensible defaults for `MFA_ISSUER`, `MFA_RECOVERY_CODE_COUNT`, and `MFA_RECOVERY_CODE_LENGTH` before inviting players.
+The defaults (`TREAZRISLAND`, `10`, `10`) mirror the production posture but can be customised per deployment.
+- Encourage the first administrator to visit **Settings → Multi-factor authentication** immediately after onboarding and to download the issued recovery codes.
+Pending secrets are wiped automatically if they aren&apos;t confirmed.
+- If a user loses access to their authenticator, generate a temporary recovery code via the database or disable MFA with an administrator session using the `/auth/mfa/disable` endpoint.